Anant3008/S72_ANANT_ECOMMERCE/readme.md

 - Basic user information
 - Order details

-### Backend Development
+### Backend Development (Completed!)
-Learning the basics of:
+The backend is fully functional and includes:
 - Setting up a server
 - Connecting to a database
-- Handling basic requests
+- Handling basic requests like user authentication and product management

 ### Frontend Development
 Starting with: